Nappanee West Park and Pavilion

-Nappanee West Park and Pavilion, also known as the Community Park of Nappanee, Nappanee Westside Park and Pavilion, and Nappanee West Park Chautauqua Pavilion, is a historic public park located at Nappanee, Elkhart County, Indiana.
+Nappanee West Park and Pavilion, also known as the Community Park of Nappanee, Nappanee Westside Park and Pavilion, and Nappanee West Park Chautauqua Pavilion, is a historic public park located at Nappanee, Indiana.
 The Bungalow style pavilion was built in 1923 to house a local Chautauqua.
 It was used for that purpose until 1925.
 It was renovated in 1946 to temporarily house a school and in 1958 became home to the Nappanee Civic Theater.
 The pavilion was renovated in the 1990s.
 Also on the property is a contributing fire bell (1898).

 It was added to the National Register of Historic Places in 1994.